 As musicians specialising in percussion-based music – who have lived most of our lives in the London metropolis – we dreamt for years of having a beautiful space where people could come and play in nature without worrying about disturbing anyone.
 A place where you felt a sense of escape and where you could focus, learn and relax.
 Then Finca Ara Oko came along.

-Finca Ará Oko is a project set up by musicians, David Pattman and Vicky Jassey.
-They are passionate about the power of creativity to improve people’s lives.
-Building on Bombo Production, a community arts organisation based in London, Finca Ará Oko offers a retreat away from the complex world where guests can immerse themselves in a range of creative classes, good company and nature.
+We are passionate about the power of creativity to improve people’s lives.
+Building on Bombo Production, a community arts organisation based in London, Finca Ará Oko offers creative retreats away from the complex world where guests can immerse themselves in classes, good company and nature.

 David started as a Jazz musician playing drums and percussion with Django Bates, Tim Whitehead, Chucho Merchan’s Macondo, Loose Tubes, and Dudu Pukwana.
 He then developed an interest in Latin music which led to being a founder member of British Salsa bands Valdez, El Sonido De Londres, La Clave and Roberto Pla’s Latin Ensemble.
 From 1988-1990 he spent time in the U.S. in New York and Miami, working with Daniel Santos, Orlando Contreras and La Sensacion with El Niño Jesus and Eddie Guagua Rivera.

 David has backed many artists such as Omara Portuondo and Cachaito from the Buena Vista Social Club, Bebo Valdez, Slim Gailard, Carlos ‘Patato’ Valdez, Daniel Ponce, Papaito, Henry Fiol, Tito Allen, Adalberto Santiago, Tito Nieves, Maelo Ruiz, Marvin Santiago, Cano Estremera and Jimmy Bosch.